rschristopher/ischristtrue.com/src/modern-views/millennialism.md

  views promoting a "pre-tribulation [rapture](https://en.wikipedia.org/wiki/Rapture).

+These chiliastic views have increased in popularity and are typically categorized based on *when* Christ will return:

 ### premillennialism

-Christ will return before the millennium, after the 7 years of tribulation.
+This is considered the "historic premillennial" view, that Christ will return before the millennium, after the 7 years of tribulation.
+Believers and non-believers will suffer during the years of tribulation and afterwards believers will be resurrected in glorified bodies.
+Christ will reign on earth for a thousand years alongside the immortal resurrected believers, who will share the earth with non-believers.
+This will continue till the millennium is over, and then after a final rebellion amongst non-believers, believers will enter into a new earth.